BroadbandForum/usp-test/09-functionality.md

 ### Test Metrics

-1. The EUT sends an OperateResponse with ScheduleTimer() in the executed_command element.
+1. The EUT sends an OperateResponse with 'ScheduleTimer()' in the `executed_command` element.
-2. The EUT sends a Notify message with an event element containing Timer!
+2. The EUT sends a Notify message with an `event` element containing Timer!

 ## 9.2 Use of Device.LocalAgent.AddCertificate()